thatgibbyguy/ply-starter-kit/README.md

 The TFF Meteor Boilerplate includes flow-router and iron-router.
 Whichever your choice is, you should remove the redundant router by running `$ meteor remove ` followed by the package name you're removing.

+## Testing

+Velocity is integrated with this boilerplate by default.
+This means that running `meteor` will load velocity and run tests automatically.
+Sample tests are available at `/app/tests/cucumber/`.

+To run your app without testing, simply run `$ meteor --production run`.

 ### Version
 0.1.2